-Editor's Note: Fifteen years ago, our friend and former colleague at 'Main Street News,' Linda Ahnert of Old Lyme wrote a wonderful column about the first Thanksgiving and how it evolved into a national holiday.
-In what has now become an almost annual tradition, she has again kindly updated it for us and we are pleased to publish this new version to kick off Thanksgiving … [Read more...] about Talking Turkey—the Evolution of the ‘Quintessential American Holiday’
+Editor's Note: Sixteen years ago, our friend and former colleague at 'Main Street News,' Linda Ahnert of Old Lyme wrote a wonderful column for us about the first Thanksgiving and how it evolved into a national holiday.
+As Thanksgiving is almost upon us, we are delighted to republish it here.
+On this Thursday, Nov.
+23, Americans from sea to shining sea will be … [Read more...] about Talking Turkey—the Evolution of the ‘Quintessential American Holiday’

 Editor’s Note: Linda Ahnert lives in Old Lyme now, but for more than 30 years she lived and worked on Manhattan.
 She wrote this column for LymeLine.com in 2008, but we think think it resonates now as much as it did back then ... especially with the full return of the NYC St. Patrick's Day Parade this year after two years of pandemic-related disruptions.
 I was a New Yorker … [Read more...] about St. Patrick’s Day in the City, Where Every Heart Beats … Green!